MicrosoftDocs/power-automate-docs/articles/share-buttons.md

    ms.date="03/22/2017"
    ms.author="deonhe"/>

-# Share button flows from your mobile app
+# Share button flows in Microsoft Flow

-You can share [button flows](./introduction-to-button-flows.md) (buttons) with other users or groups within your organization.
-When you share a button, the person or group with whom you share can trigger and run your flow, the same way they run their own flows.
-You can stop sharing your flows at any time.
-You manage all button sharing activities from the Microsoft Flow mobile app.
+In the mobile app for Microsoft Flow you can share [button flows](./introduction-to-button-flows.md) (buttons) with other users or groups within your organization.
+When you share a button, the person or group with whom you share can trigger and run your button, the same way they run their own buttons.
+You can stop sharing your buttons at any time.

 >The screenshots used in this document were taken from an Android device.
 If you're using an iPhone, the images may appear differently but the functionality is the same.